Raeford Farms surplus chicken sales continue in eastern North Carolina amid big crowds

 After House of Raeford Farms put more than 40,000 pounds of chicken for sale at the Farmers Market in Raleigh on Thursday, Raeford is back in eastern North Carolina on Friday morning with more sales scheduled for Saturday.

 With the state's grocery stores under new restrictions that limit the number of people inside, the sales offer a way to get a lot of food for a good price.
-At 5 a.m., there were already cars waiting in Rocky Mount ready for chicken.
-A woman told ABC11 she had been there since 4 a.m.
+At 5 a.m., there were already cars waiting at the Rocky Mount Stockyard ready for chicken.
+A woman told ABC11 she had been there since 4 a.m. as cars started lining up before dawn.

+Because of the huge demand, the food started being distributed at 7:30 a.m.

 All sales are scheduled to begin at 9 a.m.
 Here's a list of sites for Friday and Saturday.